atlaste/CPPCoverage/README.md

 # VSOpenCPPCoverage

 VSOpenCPPCoverage is a Visual Studio extension for OpenCPPCoverage.
-The combination provides you friendly C++ code coverage, right from Visual Studio.
+The combination provides you easy-to-use, light-weight C++ code coverage, right from Visual Studio.

 This extension works with both the 32-bit and 64-bit versions of OpenCPPCoverage.